-This guide covers what's actually available in 2026: what each tool does, what it costs, and who it's right for.
+This guide covers what's available in 2026: what each tool does, what it costs, and who it's right for.

 Key Takeaways

-This is the hub page for Tokonomics' Tools & Alternatives cluster.
-Related posts: Helicone vs Tokonomics | Best Helicone Alternatives 2026 | Proxy vs SDK-Based Tracking
+This is the hub page for Tokonomics' Tools and Alternatives cluster.
+Related posts: Helicone vs Tokonomics | Best Helicone Alternatives 2026

 Most teams need both eventually.
 But if your current problem is "we don't know what we're spending or why," observability tooling won't solve it.
+Start with cost monitoring.
+Add observability when chain debugging becomes the bottleneck.

 Tool-by-Tool Breakdown